The Dark Tower (2017 film): Ron Howard and Universal Pictures (2010–2015)

 In April 2010, five months after Abrams revealed he would no longer pursue his adaptation of The Dark Tower, Universal Pictures was set to produce a trilogy of feature films, alternating with two seasons of a television series to bridge gaps between the films.
 The involved parties included Akiva Goldsman writing the script, Ron Howard directing, and also producing with Brian Grazer and Stephen King.
 The report was made official by NBC Universal five months later via a press release dated September 8, 2010.
 In an interview with Entertainment Weekly following the announcement, King stated that "I always thought it would take more than a single movie, but I didn't see this solution coming—i.e., several movies and TV series.
 It was Ron [Howard] and Akiva [Goldsman]'s idea.
 Once it was raised, I thought at once it was the solution."
 A month later, the first Dark Tower film was scheduled to open on May 17, 2013.
 In December 2010, Howard offered the following in regards to the project's progress: "It is going well, and it has been incredibly stimulating to work on.
 I really can't stop thinking about it.
 We've been meeting and talking and I've been reading and researching and just kind of living with it.
 I hope it goes great.
 I hope it goes the way we think it will.
 It never does, really.
 But sometimes it goes better."
 Despite Howard's enthusiasm, Universal had not yet greenlit the project at that point.

-By the end of 2010 and the beginning of 2011, New York Post was reporting that Javier Bardem and Viggo Mortensen were in line to play the lead character of Roland Deschain, and Naomie Harris was being considered for the character of Susannah Dean.
-Speaking on The Howard Stern Show in January 2011 and qualifying his words with the phrase "I don't know if it's going to happen or not", Howard said that after the first film, which would be more action-oriented, a six-episode television miniseries would follow, focusing more on character-driven drama.
-For his part, Brian Grazer stated around the same time that a casting announcement could be made "within a week."